 If the COVID-19 pandemic results in conditions that constrain the Exchange's ability to grow its written premiums, our management fee revenue could be negatively impacted.
 We expect that certain expenses within our cost of operations will increase as a result of the pandemic, including but not limited to agent compensation, technology costs, and potentially healthcare costs, among others.
 Our agent incentive bonuses include a profitability component.
-If claims frequency and loss expenses continue to decline, the profitability component of our agent incentive bonuses will improve increasing our agent compensation costs.
+If claims frequency and loss expenses continue to decline, the profitability component of our agent incentive bonuses will continue to improve, increasing our agent compensation costs.
 Technology costs may increase as a result of supporting remote work capabilities for our employees.
-There is a potential for increased healthcare costs for treatments of the COVID-19 virus if a significant number of our employees were to become infected.
-Also, future pension costs could increase as a result of lower investment returns related to the adverse market conditions caused by the COVID-19 pandemic.
+There is a potential for increased healthcare costs for treatments of the COVID-19 virus if a significant number of our employees and/or their dependents were to become infected.
+Also, future pension costs could increase as a result of a lower discount rate or investment returns related to the adverse market conditions caused by the COVID-19 pandemic.

 Our business continuity plans were implemented upon the outbreak of this pandemic, including transitioning the vast majority of our employees and third-party contractors to remote work capabilities.
 We have had no significant interruption to our core business processes or systems to date.
 We have processes in place with our critical third-party vendors to understand impacts on their business and their business continuity plans.
-We have had no significant interruption to any third-party vendor business processes or systems to date.
+We have had no significant interruption to any third-party vendor relationships, business processes or systems to date.
 No significant challenges have been identified in our, or our third-party vendor's ongoing business continuity plans, however if future challenges were to arise, this could result in an adverse effect on our business, financial condition, results of operations or cash flows.
 Also, while we have not experienced any delays in internal initiatives to date, future challenges could arise that impact the timing and execution of certain initiatives.
-Having shifted to remote working arrangements, we also face a heightened risk of cybersecurity attacks or data security incidents and are more dependent on internet and telecommunications access and capabilities.
-If we experience difficulties with technology, data and network security, outsourcing relationships or cloud-based technology, our ability to conduct our business could be negatively impacted.
+Having shifted to remote working arrangements, we also face a heightened risk of cybersecurity attacks or data security incidents.
+Through the third quarter, cyber threats have remained at a constant level, however, new cybersecurity tactics, techniques, and practices continue to evolve.
+Additionally, we are more dependent on internet and telecommunications access and capabilities.
+If we experience difficulties with technology, data and network security, telecommunications access, outsourcing relationships or cloud-based technology, our ability to conduct our business could be negatively impacted.